-A Data Protection Officer will be needed in your company to implement GDPR new requirements and the steps that should be taken now to be compliant by May 2018.
+A Data Protection Officer is needed in your company just to keep up with GDPR and new requirements and the steps that should be taken to be compliant after Brexit.

 You may have heard about high profile data breaches in the news such as Talk Talk and Yahoo.
 But you’ve probably heard of seen little about the new General Data Protection Regulation that becomes enforceable in May 2018.
 Cut to the chase any organisation that holds data of any EU citizens has to comply with this regulation, and the Information Commissioners Office stated recently that despite Brexit the UK will comply.

 The headlines are that if you have not done everything in your powers to prevent a breach you can be “accountable” and be liable to be fined 4% of your global turnover.
 These sort of penalties obviously make cyber security and training a main board issue rather than just IT.